The school is served by dedicated Christian staff who have undertaken to maintain and preserve the Special Character of the school.

 My name is Tarryn Rose and my family consists of my husband James (who is also a teacher), our two boys and our dog Jack.
 Palmerston North is my home city, but I have also lived in Whanganui, Africa and the Philippines.

-2017 is my third year at Cornerstone and I look forward to all that it holds for the Whakapono Team.
+2019 is my fifth year at Cornerstone and I look forward to all that it holds for the Whakapono Team.
 The Year 7s and 8s have a fabulous year ahead, with some of the highlights being: sharing and hearing God’s word in our team assemblies, ski trips, sports events, celebrations and classes with specialist teachers here at Cornerstone and at Monrad Intermediate.